What is Complex Post-Traumatic Stress Disorder, (CPTSD)?

 What is CPTSD?

-Complex Post-Traumatic Stress Disorder (CPTSD) describes the results of ongoing, inescapable, relational trauma.
-Unlike Post-Traumatic Stress Disorder (PTSD), Complex PTSD always involves being hurt by another person.
+Complex Post-Traumatic Stress Disorder (CPTSD, C-PTSD, Complex PTSD) describes the results of ongoing, inescapable, relational trauma.
+Unlike Post-Traumatic Stress Disorder (PTSD), Complex PTSD typically involves being hurt by another person.
 These hurts are ongoing, repeated, and often involving a betrayal and loss of safety.

 It is estimated that 70% of adults or 223.4 million people in the United States have experienced at least one form of trauma in their lifetime, as reported by the National Council for Behavioral Health (NCBH) in 2013.
 In addition, 90% of childhood sexual abuse victims, 33% of children exposed to community violence, and 77% of children exposed to school shootings develop Post Traumatic Stress Disorder (NCBH).